Kevin Feige’s universe continues to grow.

 Joe Quesada will continue as executive vice president, creative director for Marvel Entertainment, reporting to Buckley.
 Marvel Entertainment’s vice president of content and character development Sana Amanat, editor in chief and head of global editorial CB Cebulski, and Stephen Wacker, vice president of creative and content development, will continue in their roles reporting to Buckley.

-Variety notes that “no decisions have been made regarding either current projects or those in development,” and Feige and his team will assess each on an individual basis.
+According to an individual with knowledge of the situation, no decisions have been made regarding either current projects or those in development.
+Feige and his team are said to be evaluating all such projects on an individual basis going forward.